 - If you’re a Canadian citizen, a permanent resident (PR) of Canada, a person registered under the Indian Act of Canada, or a protected person (refugee status)

 - If you possess a valid Confirmation of Permanent Residence (COPR), or valid work permit (and proof of approval) and job offer

-- If you’re fully vaccinated, have a valid study permit, and have been accepted into an approved Designated Learning Institution (DLI),
+- If you have a valid study permit, and have been accepted into an approved Designated Learning Institution (DLI),

-- If you’re a foreign national who is fully vaccinated with a vaccine approved in Canada and are travelling for essential or discretionary purposes.
+- If you’re a foreign national and are travelling for essential or discretionary purposes.
 The requirement of being fully-vaccinated has now been eased.

 Travel restrictions are subject to change based on Government advisories and regulations.
 Please check your eligibility to enter Canada before making travel arrangements.

 Starting October, 2022, all COVID-19 related travel restrictions, including pre-arrival and on-arrival COVID-19 testing, vaccination requirements, quarantine period, and the mandatory use of ArriveCAN, have been lifted.
 The information provided in the below section is no longer valid.

 Passengers travelling on a direct flight from India to Canada will need to meet the following requirements if they are not fully vaccinated with a vaccine that’s approved in Canada: